All Episodes

 They want to pick the winners and losers.

-This is uh well, you know, I'm frustrated too.
+This is, you know, I'm frustrated too.

-The thing that frustrates me is that what's right in front of everybody's eyes, the destructive nature of liberalism somehow isn't seen.
+The thing that frustrates me is that what's right in front of everybody's eyes, the destructive nature of liberalism, somehow isn't seen.

 And it's really nothing more than public relations.